The Clergy Sexual Abuse Crisis

 We must ask ourselves what we can do to repair as much as possible the injustice that has occurred.
 We must ask ourselves what was wrong in our proclamation, in our whole way of living the Christian life, to allow such a thing to happen.
 (2010 Christmas Greeting to the Curia)

 Church leadership slowly but gradually responded with necessary revisions of canon law, policies and protocols for responding to allegations against priests, promotion of safe ministry programs and forensic audits, and background checks of Church workers.
-However, they fail to acknowledge the persistent failure of Church leadership to comply with long-standing canons and established protocols, as well as evidence of outright cover-up and disregard for the rules.
+However, they failed to acknowledge the persistent failure of Church leadership to comply with long-standing canons and established protocols, as well as evidence of outright cover-up and disregard for the rules.

 The history of clergy sexual abuse manifests deep pathology in the Church contrary to the mission, words and witness of Jesus including: